 Whitewashing brick requires a little more effort than painting but do not let that scare you.
 It is still a fairly easy DIY task that virtually anybody can do.
 Whether you are whitewashing fireplace bricks or aiming for white-washed exterior bricks, this section will provide an overview of the process of whitewashing brick.
 Choosing the right whitewash paint is essential.
 You may get away with using any old leftover white latex paint however there are some aspects that you may want to take into consideration to achieve the best results.
 Keep reading to find out more!

-Choosing the Best Whitewash Paint
+Choosing a Suitable Whitewash Paint

 The best paint for whitewashing brick is water-based latex paint.
 You can try out different shades of white.
 White paint with gray undertones works well.
 You can even try matching the paint to the mortar which can be very effective.
 Choosing a bright white latex paint can come out looking a bit bright but this all depends on the color of your brick and mortar.